Home Meridian Upholstered Queen Bed for $70 - DS-A123-290-104

 Walmart offers the Home Meridian Upholstered Queen Bed with Nail Head Trim in Cream for $70.43 with free shipping.
-That's $30 under our February mention and the best price we could find by $49 today.
+That's $10 under our mention from two days ago and the lowest price we've seen.
+(It's the lowest price we could find today by $49.)
 Buy Now

 - A box spring is required (not included)